alisaifee/flask-limiter/doc/source/index.rst

 however a higher memory cost associated with this strategy as it requires ``N`` items to be maintained in memory per resource and rate limit.

+.. _keyfunc-customization:

 Customization
 =============

 By default, all rate limits are applied on a per ``remote address`` basis.
 However, you can easily customize your rate limits to be based on any other characteristic of the incoming request.
-Both the :class:`flask_limiter.Limiter` constructor and the :meth:`flask_limiter.Limiter.limit` decorator accept a keyword argument ``key_func`` that should return a string (or an object that has a string representation).
+Both the :class:`Limiter` constructor and the :meth:`Limiter.limit` decorator accept a keyword argument ``key_func`` that should return a string (or an object that has a string representation).